-Capital Markets in Thailand are strictly regulated and controlled.
-According to the FTSE classification of markets as at September 2016, Thailand’s capital market is ranked in tier 2, or in the ‘Advanced Emerging‘ group, which can guarantee the creditility of a country’s capital markets.
+Capital markets in Thailand are strictly regulated and controlled.
+According to the FTSE Equity Country Classification, as of March 2019, Thailand’s capital market is ranked in Tier 2, or in the ‘Advanced Emerging’ group.
 However, the stringent regulations do not practically create barriers to asset management firms or investors, but they are aimed at enhancing investor protection.

 Securities businesses are regulated by the Security and Exchange Commission of Thailand (SEC), and their operators are required to obtain a securities license.

 The Type-C securities licensees are allowed to undertake securities business in various categories, which cover all ordinary course of business undertaken by asset management firms, as follows: (a) mutual fund management, (b) private fund management, (c) securities brokerage of investment units, trust certificates of trust having similar characteristics as mutual funds, or any other securities prescribed by the SEC as securities, which have similar characteristics to investment units, (d) dealing in securities, as specified in (3), (e) underwriting of securities as specified in (3), (f) investment advisory services; and (g) venture capital management.